 About Universal Credit

-Universal Credit is part of the government’s Welfare Reform.
-It is a new benefit that is replacing the six existing benefits with a single monthly payment if you are out of work or on a low income.
+Universal Credit is a new benefit that is being introduced by the Government to replace six existing benefits with a single monthly payment.

 Universal Credit is replacing: